 Kefir and yogurt are similar because they are both cultured products in which lactic acid bacteria ferment milk and because they are both made with 2 types of starter cultures.

-The main difference is that kefir is more watery and can be drunk, while yogurt thickens when it is cooled down and eaten with the fruit.
+The main difference is that kefir is more watery and can be drunk, while yogurt thickens when it is cooled down and is generally eaten with the fruit, plain or with toppings like Granola.

 Kefir vs. Yogurt